apatel978/Discord-Clone-XTalk/README.md

 #### Server Management

 Users can create, read, update and delete servers.
 Any user can create servers, while only users who are members of servers can access those servers.
 Currently only server owners can update and delete their own servers.
+Servers can each have an associated image, which is managed by Amazon S3 services.
 Each server can have multiple channels in them.

 #### Channel Management